bartenbach/pumpkins_pool/README.md

 DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx
 ```

-If you're not sure where to start, you can use one of the following Wallet guides or staking websites
+If you're not sure where to start, you can use one of the following wallet guides or staking websites
 - [Phantom Wallet](https://phantom.app/blog/solana-staking-in-just-3-clicks)
 - [SolanaBeach (Click the 'Stake' button)](https://solanabeach.io/validator/DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx)
 - [Solflare](https://academy.solflare.com/guides/how-to-get-started-with-solflare/)